mohamednageh7/squadio/README.md

 - it used by many developer and it's newly updated
 - it is build to support react
 - it provied a lot of features that improve the user experience

+## Notice

+I have create a simple backend server because Yahoo finance api was giving a cors error which I seach for the reason and found it not alawing to call form frontend it need to be called from server.

+also I have used the dates you provide in the example url as default so that you can see a live data because not all the time ranges have data

+- to run backend server => yarn run dev

 ## Available Scripts

 In the project directory, you can run: